 6) Always maintain hope for the future

 Having hope is one of the strongest things you can have.
 It brightens the dullest of days, and it allows you to power forward to what great things will come.
-Hope of a cure, of better research, of understanding, a hope of starting my own family, future holidays, our wedding day being the best day of our lives (February 24th 2019!)
+Hope of a cure, and of better research, of understanding.

 7) The lesson of life purpose